graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### When does the application open?

-The [application](https://graduateclimateconference.github.io/application/) opens on April 23, 2024.
+The [application](https://graduateclimateconference.github.io/application/) opens on May 14th, 2025.

 ### When does the application close?

-The application will close at 11:59 PM EDT on June 14, 2024.
+The application will close at 11:59 PM EDT on June 8th, 2025.

 ### When will I find out if my abstract was accepted?